mrclay/minify/min/README.txt

   http://example.com/min/?g=js

-GROUPS: FAR-FUTURE EXPIRES HEADERS

-Minify can send far-future (one year) Expires headers.
-To enable this you must add a number to the querystring (/min/?g=js&1234) and alter it whenever a source file is changed.
-If you have a build process you can use a build/ source control revision number.
-If not, the utility function Minify_groupUri() will return "versioned" Minify URIs for use in your HTML.
-E.g.:

-<?php
-// add /min/lib to your include_path first!
-require $_SERVER['DOCUMENT_ROOT'] . '/min/utils.php';

-$jsUri = Minify_groupUri('js');
-echo "<script type='text/javascript' src='{$jsUri}'></script>";

 GROUPS: SPECIFYING FILES OUTSIDE THE DOC_ROOT

 In the groupsConfig.php array, the "//" in the file paths is a shortcut for